Cloaked Article Individual

 Barren women were ridiculed.
 (1 Samuel 1:4–6) Though children are praised within the Christian Greek Scriptures after the arrival of the Messiah, the focus shifted to making disciples from people of the nations.
 (Colossians 3:11–25; Matthew 24:14; Acts 1:8) Both Hebrew and Greek Scriptures prohibit adultery and premarital sex. —Proverbs 5;16; Hebrews 13:4.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about individual.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about individual.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about individual, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about individual by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.